 Once you've completed a basic integration, here are some customizations you can consider:

-Customize TOTP behavior
+- Customize the TOTP behavior

-By default, the passcode includes 6 digits and changes every 30 seconds.
+run();By default, the passcode includes 6 digits and changes every 30 seconds.
 You can adjust the passcode behavior, for example, set up a shorter rotation period or update the lockout duration in case the user entered the passcode incorrectly several times in a row.
-In the Admin Portal under Authentication, select your application and then TOTP to customize TOTP configuration.
+In the Admin Portal under B2C or B2B Identity (based on your setup) > Authentication methods > select your app > TOTP.

 Configuration settings control the logic how Mosaic manages the login procedure:

-- Display : defines the issuer.
+- Display: defines the issuer.

-- Lockout : specifies the number of failed attempts before Mosaic will lockout the user for a certain period of time.
+- Lockout: specifies the number of failed attempts before Mosaic will lockout the user for a certain period of time.

 Advanced settings affect token generation:

-- Hash algorithm : the algorithm for code generation.
+- Hash algorithm: the algorithm for code generation.

-- Token digits : the number of digits in the code.
+- Token digits: the number of digits in the code.

-- Token period : how often the code changes.
+- Token period: how often the code changes.
 The default period is 30 seconds which means a new code is generated every 30 seconds.
 Token period is used together with the window to determine if the code is valid.

 Before changing advanced settings, verify which authenticator apps support this configuration and instruct your users to use them.
 If you pass the secret as a code for inputting it manually instead of presenting a QR code, your users might need to manually configure their authenticator app to match the configuration.
 These instructions should be presented on a page created in Step 2.